coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * G3: Learn enough coding to build a finished tool/app (even a ridiculous one)
 * G4: Level up career from “printer warrior” → “tech creator/innovator”
 * G5: Build a portfolio of your creative + technical projects
+* G6: Gamify Your Own Progress: Apply your gamification skills to life by tracking metrics with a custom dashboard in Home Assistant, visualizing wins as filling LED bars.
+* G7: Expand the Audio Empire: Conquer per-app volume control with a full relay + IR + touch-screen setup, taking the audio obsession pro.

 ---